 - Adjustments to baseline assessments and treatment initiation

-- All patients considered eligible for treatment must continue to be discussed and authorised by the NAP, with the exception of neonates where HPP constitutes a medical emergency.
+- All patients considered eligible for treatment must continue to be discussed and authorised by the NAP (you can read about the role of the NAP here), with the exception of neonates where HPP constitutes a medical emergency.

 - As per the usual practice for initiating asfotase alfa in neonates, the treating clinician should discuss the case with the other two national paediatric centres, inform the committee of the intention to treat and then forward the referral details to the NAP for noting.